rusty-raven/bigspring/content/english/about/_index.md

 ##### Value for Money
 *Applying open source methods to provide great low-cost service.*  That is not to say the service looks to apply only free, questionable services to try to build some product to charge a fee to users.
 There are plenty of enterprise-grade open source options available in the marketplace.
 This service is a consumer of one the best in analytics and web application development available today.

 All of the analytics and data mutations supplied in this service are done in the R Programming Language.
 Not only does R open up a host of statistical options, it brings capabilities that simplify many of the challenges the Retail Investor experiences in portfolio analysis.
-Using world-class services based in open source principles results in world-class capabilities consumers of E5C Analytics services.
+Using world-class services based in open source principles results in world-class capabilities being made available to consumers of E5C Analytics services.

 ##### Meaningful Metrics